dropshark/dropshark/README.txt

 Installing Linfo can be done by either of the following means:

- * Use the Composer Manager project (https://www.drupal.org/project/composer_manager) to manage the installation.

- * Install using the dropshark.make file included with the DropShark module.
+ * If you use a Composer-based workflow, Linfo will be pull in automatically as a dependency.

- * Download and install v3.0.0 into your libraries folder so that the standalone_autoload.php file is located at sites/all/libraries/linfo/standalone_autoload.php.
+ * Download and install v3.0.1 into your libraries folder so that the standalone_autoload.php file is located at libraries/linfo/standalone_autoload.php.

 CRON SETUP
 ----------